hisahi/Nanibgal/documentation/usage.md

 You can edit aspects of your profile in the settings.

 ## Messages
-The main feature is creating posts.
+A main feature of the service is the creation of posts.
 Posts may contain 256 characters of text in addition to a link, which is too restricted to 256 characters.

 Messages can be edited within 10 minutes of their posting and deleted at any time.